A Better Bargain

 A proposal for empowering workers to help set the terms and conditions of their employment

-A proposal for channeling labor resources away from political campaigns toward worker benefits and training
+A proposal for channeling labor resources away from politics and toward worker benefits and training